baroquon/reefpoints/source/posts/2017-09-27-encouraging-pwa-installation-on-ios.md

 ![Installing](https://i.imgur.com/7Zz2hEr.png)

 ## When not to prompt
-We've handle showing the prompt on iOS devices and not on desktop or Android.
+We've handled showing the prompt on iOS devices and not on desktop or Android.
 Now we have to solve the inverse case: not showing the prompt when the user has launched the app from their homescreen.
 It wouldn't make much sense to keep showing them the prompt if they already followed our instructions.
 Unfortunately, there are two cases we need to handle: users with newer iOS versions and legacy users.

 ## Standalone apps
 On newer versions of iOS, PWAs can be launched as a standalone app (this is controlled by our app's manifest where `display` is set to `standalone`).
-This is when the app is shown without the Safari UI.
+Standalone apps give a more "native" feel, as they are launched just like any app and not in the browser, hiding the Safari UI.
 Luckily, seeing if an app is standalone is fairly easy with the `window.navigator` API.
 We can update our prompt method to handle this case:

 ```javascript
 needsToSeePrompt(user) {